icegoat9/picohaven/picohaven_source.md

   - `descact[]` is a lookup table that maps █ to attack, for example
 - `card[2]` = status (0 = in hand, 1 = discarded, 2 = burned)
 - `card[3]` = title (e.g. "hurl sword")

+If I did it again, I'd likely make those each properties (e.g. `card.status` instead of `card[2]`), to make the code more readable when coming back to it after a break, and incidentally saving a few tokens (in PICO-8's token-counting system, a.property uses 2 tokens while a\[property\] uses 3-- a small difference but it adds up).

 **Crd "parsed individual card actions" structure**.
 For example, from the sample `█2➡️3∧` card above:
 - `crd.act, crd.val` -- action and value, e.g. `█,2` for "attack 2"